fanff/ttrss-docker-compose/README.rst

      --env='MYSQL_USER=user' \
      --env='MYSQL_PASSWORD=userpass' \
      -v <path-to->/mysql/volumes/var/lib/mysql:/var/lib/mysql \
+     -v <path-to->/mysql/volumes/etc/mysql/conf.d:/etc/mysql/conf.d \
      -p 3307:3306 \
      mysql:latest

-Note on MySQL memory setting: In my initial installation with 128MB of RAM for MySQL, it was running out of RAM which lead to errors.
+Note on MySQL memory setting: In the initial installation with 128MB of RAM for MySQL, the database was running out of memory after a while, leading to errors.
-I had to increase the RAM setting to 192MB (for now).
-Contributions for limiting MySQL RAM usage configs are welcome.
+I had to increase the RAM setting to 192MB (for now) and add an override configuration in /etc/mysql/conf.d to reduce memory requirements.

 Startup